History of China: People's Republic of China (since 1949)

 Major combat in the Chinese Civil War ended in 1949 with the KMT pulling out of the mainland, with the government relocating to Taipei and maintaining control only over a few islands.
 The CCP was left in control of mainland China.
 On 1 October 1949, Mao Zedong proclaimed the People's Republic of China.
 "Communist China" and "Red China" were two common names for the PRC.

 The PRC was shaped by a series of campaigns and five-year plans.
-The economic and social plan known as the Great Leap Forward caused an estimated 45 million deaths.
+The Great Leap Forward, a radical campaign that encompassed numerous attempted economic and social reforms, resulted in tens of millions of deaths.
 Mao's government carried out mass executions of landowners, instituted collectivisation and implemented the Laogai camp system.
 Execution, deaths from forced labor and other atrocities resulted in millions of deaths under Mao.
 In 1966 Mao and his allies launched the Cultural Revolution, which continued until Mao's death a decade later.
 The Cultural Revolution, motivated by power struggles within the Party and a fear of the Soviet Union, led to a major upheaval in Chinese society.

+Following the Sino-Soviet split and motivated by concerns of invasion by either the Soviet Union or the United States, China initiated the Third Front campaign to develop national defense and industrial infrastructure in its rugged interior.
+Through its distribution of infrastructure, industry, and human capital around the country, the Third Front created favorable conditions for subsequent market development and private enterprise.

-In 1972, at the peak of the Sino-Soviet split, Mao and Zhou Enlai met U.S. president Richard Nixon in Beijing to establish relations with the U.S. In the same year, the PRC was admitted to the United Nations in place of the Republic of China, with permanent membership of the Security Council.
+In 1972, at the peak of the Sino-Soviet split, Mao and Zhou Enlai met U.S. president Richard Nixon in Beijing to establish relations with the US.
+In the same year, the PRC was admitted to the United Nations in place of the Republic of China, with permanent membership of the Security Council.

 A power struggle followed Mao's death in 1976.
 The Gang of Four were arrested and blamed for the excesses of the Cultural Revolution, marking the end of a turbulent political era in China.
 Deng Xiaoping outmaneuvered Mao's anointed successor chairman Hua Guofeng, and gradually emerged as the de facto leader over the next few years.